 They cost 25 cents to use and only accept coins, but there are some change machines nearby for $5 and $1 bills, so remember to carry some cash in your wallet!

-How is the ascent to the Crown, calmly and at a good pace up the spiral staircase?
+How is the climb to the Crown, with calm and good pace by its spiral staircase

-It is not possible to take an elevator to the top so you must be in good physical condition to take this tour and children must be at least 1'21 meters tall or they will not be able to climb the Crown.
+It is not possible to take an elevator to go up so to make this visit you must be in good physical condition and children must be at least 1'21 meters or they will not be able to climb the Crown.
 If you have asthma or heart problems or you are afraid of heights or enclosed spaces, evaluate if it is suitable for you.
 However, everything is designed to make the visit as comfortable as possible for visitors.

-Along the way there are a lot of steps but the ascent is not tedious but exciting because you will have the opportunity to see inside the structure designed by Alexandre Gustave Eiffel (author of the Eiffel Tower) and in just 15 minutes, without almost realizing it, you will be inside the Crown, fulfilling the dream of many visitors who come to New York.
+There are a lot of steps along the way but the ascent is not tedious but exciting because you will have the opportunity to see inside the structure designed by Alexandre Gustave Eiffel (author of the Eiffel Tower) and in just 15 minutes, without almost realizing it, you will be inside the Crown, fulfilling the dream of many visitors who come to New York.

 What you can take with you on the climb

 For example, to access the Crown you are allowed to bring your camera, your phone, a bottle of water and your medicine, in case you need to take it.
-In addition, the ascent and descent of the Crown is carried out by different stairs so that visitors entering or leaving do not bump into each other and every few steps there are spaces where you can stop for a moment to rest.
+In addition, the ascent and descent of the Crown is done by separate staircases so that visitors entering or leaving do not bump into each other and every few steps there are spaces to stop for a moment to rest.

 What you will find when you arrive at the Corona

-When you get to the top you are most likely in for a surprise as we tend to imagine the Crown Observation Deck as a much larger and more spacious room when, in reality, it is so small that only a few people can fit in at a time.
+When you get to the top you will most likely be in for a surprise as we tend to imagine the observation deck of the Crown as a much larger and more spacious room when, in reality, it is so small that only a few people can fit in at a time.

-Is it worth climbing the Statue of Liberty's Crown?
-What can you see on the tour?
+Is it worth it to go up to the Statue of Liberty's Crown?
+What do you see on the tour?

-Totally!
-This is one of the most exclusive and unique experiences that you can live in New York if you manage to get a ticket, something quite complicated because very few tickets are on sale, so I strongly recommend you try!
+Absolutely!
+This is one of the most exclusive and unique experiences you can have in New York if you manage to get a ticket, which is quite difficult because very few tickets are on sale, so I highly recommend you try!

-What will you see on the tour of the Crown?
+What will you see during your visit to the Crown?